 - Emmons Student Wellness Center cannot legally perform Forensic Exams but can do HIV, STI testing and distribute prophylaxis.

-- Give yourself the time you need and know that it is never too late to get help.
+- Give yourself the time you need and know that it is never too late to reach out.
 RAINN provides information on common effects of sexual assault.

 - Emmons Counseling offers 10 free counseling sessions, unlimited group therapy for survivors of sexual assault (Survivors Circle), and references to off campus mental health professionals.
 The Office of Religious and Spiritual Life can also provide confidential support.
 Project SAFE can also connect survivors to resources and offer crisis intervention.
 The Dean of Students Office can work with survivors to address academic and housing concerns as well as discuss on campus reporting options.

-It is never too late to get help.
-It is never too late to heal.
+It is never too late to reach out.
+It is never too late to be empowered to heal.

 RAINN 2012.
 Rape Abuse & Incest National Network 22 Oct.
 2012 http://www.rainn.org/get-information/sexual-assault-recovery/tips-for-after-an-attack